NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 ### Conductivity Meter
 Meter must be suitable for checking reagent-grade water and readable in units of µmho/cm or µS/cm.

-Meter shall be calibrated at least monthly following manufacturer's recommendations and using an appropriate certified and traceable low-level standard (<20µmho/cm).
+**Monthly:** Calibrate at least monthly following manufacturer's recommendations and using an appropriate certified and traceable low-level standard (<20µmho/cm).
 If the meter cannot be calibrated at least monthly then the cell constant should be determined monthly in accordance with Standard Methods 2510.
 Calibrations should be recorded in the equipment maintenance log.
 If an inline conductivity cell cannot be calibrated it should no be used to check reagent grade water.
 ### Glassware / Plasticware
 Glassware used for microbiological drinking water analyses should be borosilicate glass or other corrosion-resistant glass and free of chips and cracks.
 Markings on graduated cylinders and pipets must be legible.
 Plastic items should be clear and non-toxic to microorganisms.